mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Capture an authorization.

-The authorization id will be read from the payment transactions.
+If not provided the authorization id will be read from the payment transactions.

+#### Connector Workflow
+1. The connector receives the request that includes:
+   - authorization_id(optional) - the authorization id to be captured.
+   - any other data that match [PayPal Capture authorized payment body specification](https://developer.paypal.com/docs/api/payments/v2/#authorizations_capture).
+2. If not provided in the request the authorization_id will be read from the payment transactions and PayPal api Capture Authorization will be triggered with the id and any other passed data.
+3. The connector updates commercetools payment object and adds a transaction to it.
+Transaction data depend on the PayPal response.

 ***Endpoint:***